google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

-Since TLS clients only match the wildcard character to the complete leftmost label of the DNS domain name (see Section 6.4.3 of [RFC6125]), a different approach is needed when any label other than the leftmost label in a DNS-ID is considered private (e.g., `top.secret.example.com`).
+Since TLS clients only match the wildcard character to the complete leftmost label of the DNS domain name (see Section 6.4.3 of [RFC6125]), a different mechanism is needed when any label other than the leftmost label in a DNS-ID is considered private (e.g., `top.secret.example.com`).
 Also, wildcard certificates are prohibited in some cases, such as Extended Validation Certificates [EV.Certificate.Guidelines].